patched-codes/patchwork/patchwork/steps/AnalyzeImpact/README.md

-## AnalyzeImpact Code Documentation
+# AnalyzeImpact Code Documentation

+This Python source code is part of `patchwork` project for analyzing the impact of specific library method usage in a project.

+## Class Definition: AnalyzeImpact

+This class extends Step class and plays a critical role in identifying method impacts within a specific library.

+### __init__(self, inputs: dict) Method

+The purpose of this method is to initialize the AnalyzeImpact object.

+#### Inputs

+The method takes a dictionary with the following keys:

+- extracted_responses: A list of extracted responses.
+- library_name: The name of the library to analyze.
+- platform_type: The type of platform.

+#### Outputs

+No explicit output but the method creates an instance of the AnalyzeImpact class.

+### run(self) -> dict Method

+This method identifies the methods in the given library that are used in the provided code.

+#### Inputs

+No extra input is expected aside from the initialized object instance.

+#### Outputs

+The run method returns a dictionary with the following keys:

+- prompt_value_file: A temporary json file that includes the details of code section for the impacted methods.
+- code_file: This also returns the same temporary json file.

+## Function: find_dependency_usage(directory, dependency, language, methods)

+This is a helper function defined outside the class definition.

-### Inputs
+#### Inputs

-The `AnalyzeImpact` module includes a function `find_dependency_usage()` which takes the following inputs:
+The function takes the following parameters:

-- `directory` (str): The root directory of the project.
+- directory (str): The root directory of the project.
-- `dependency` (str): The name of the dependency to search for.
+- dependency (str): The name of the dependency to search for.
-- `language` (str): The programming language (e.g., 'python', 'java', 'javascript', 'typescript', 'go').
+- language (str): The programming language.
-- `methods` (list of str): A list of method names to search for in the usage context of the specified dependency.
+- methods (list of str): A list of method names to search for in the usage context of the specified dependency.

-### Outputs
+#### Outputs

-The function `find_dependency_usage()` returns a dictionary mapping file paths to lists of method names from the specified list that are called in the file.
+It returns a dictionary that maps file paths to lists of method names from the specified list that are called in the file.

-### Usage
-The code analyzes the impact of a specified dependency on a project by searching for its usage in relevant files based on the programming language.
-It identifies if any of the specified methods associated with the dependency are called within those files.
-The `AnalyzeImpact` class processes extracted responses related to impacted methods, and then utilizes `find_dependency_usage()` to generate a list of impacted files and their relevant method info.
-The information is saved to a JSON file for further analysis and processing.